kdeldycke/kevin-deldycke-blog/content/posts/you-installed-amarok-from-my-rpms-and-you-cant-play-some-files-here-is-the-fix.md

 I myself experienced a similar problem: both 1.4.1 and 1.4.2beta1 were not able to play any of my Flac files.
 Apart the "`There is no audio channel!`" error message, I had no other information to help me track the bug.

 Then I remembered that I was using [PFL RPMs](http://plf.zarb.org/about.php) beside official Mandriva ones.
 So I updated plf-non-free and plf-free repositories.
 So I installed all packages whose name followed the "`xine-_something_-1.1.1`" pattern.
-Just after that Amarok was playing Flac files as expected !
+Just after that Amarok was playing Flac files as expected!